Tropical cyclones in 2007: April

 The factors that begin to inhibit Southern Hemisphere cyclone formation in March are even more pronounced in April, with the average number of storms formed being hardly half that of March.
 However, even this limited activity exceeds the activity in the Northern Hemisphere, which is rare, with the exception of the Western Pacific basin.
 All Pacific typhoon seasons between 1998 and 2016 saw activity between January and April, although many of these seasons saw only weak tropical depressions.
 By contrast, only two Atlantic hurricane seasons during those years saw tropical cyclone formation during that period.
 With the combination of the decreasing temperatures in the Southern Hemisphere and the still-low temperatures in the Northern Hemisphere, April and May tend to be the least active months worldwide for tropical cyclone formation.

 Despite this, April 2007 was the second least active month in the recorded history of tropical cyclogenesis, only ahead of May 1992, with only two tropical cyclones, and only one, Cyclone Cliff, which impacted Fiji and Tonga, was named.
-Therefore, Cliff is also the strongest cyclone this month, both in terms of maximum sustained winds and minimum barometric pressure.
+Therefore, Cliff is also the strongest cyclone this month, both in terms of maximum sustained winds and minimum barometric pressure, and although Typhoon Kong-rey persisted into April, it was counted for the month of March, as that was the month it formed in.